 Far more than a riflescope, this digital scope from ATN has some serious high-tech features, including an HD image display, a built-in rangefinder, and an on-board ballistic calculator.

-Perfect for nighttime hog hunts or after-dark tactical operations, the X-Sight HD also has both a day and night mode, so you can seamlessly transition from daylight to no light shooting.
+The X-Sight also has both a day and night mode, so you can seamlessly transition from daylight to no light shooting.
+If you’re looking for the perfect sight for nighttime hog hunts or after-dark tactical operations, this is it.

-One of the coolest features the X-Sight II has to offer is its Recoil Activated Video (RAV) recording.
+One of the coolest features the X-Sight-4K has to offer is its Recoil Activated Video (RAV) recording.
 This allows you to capture all the heart-thumping action, even when you forget to switch on your video camera.
-The device automatically records the 30 seconds prior to your shot and continues recording the excitement for an additional 30 seconds.
+The device automatically records the 30 seconds prior to your shot, and continues recording the excitement for an additional 30 seconds.
 It even stitches all your videos together into one.
 It’s like having your own personal videographer mounted right on your rifle.

 Summing It Up